maheshmnj/prompt-driven-software-development/Readme.md

 Feel free to contribute to the project by opening issues or creating pull requests.
 Feel free to customize and expand this template based on your project's specific details and requirements.

-_Note: This readme was generated using Chat GPT the complete chat can be found here: https://chat.openai.com/share/859561ef-cfec-4523-b8ce-c07fa6c0d986_
+_Note: This readme was generated using Chat GPT the complete chat can be found here: https://chat.openai.com/share/2bf9150e-b4b8-4881-a4e8-4985121ca4a1_

+_The summary of this project can be found here: https://gist.github.com/maheshmnj/8b39d6928249aad67732be5279d0dd57_